setalle/glider-waypoints/WP_Originals/README.md

 Another excellent repository from the site [AVA Valbrembo](http://www.ava-valbrembo.it).

 ##### AVS
 This is the file I got in 2020 from my friends in Verona.
 Lots of good stuff, but I am not sure how updated it is.
+I consider it a less trustworthy source. 

 ##### Soaring Web France
 This is excellent, from the [site](https://soaringweb.org/TP/AP_alpes), updated in 2020.
 There is a google earth at the [site](http://www.planeur.net/_download/divers/TERRAINS%20VACHABLES%20-%20ALPES%20FRANCAISES.kmz)